ashwinsahay/quest/README.md

 - A **Lambda function** triggered by the SQS queue that logs the analysis steps (from the notebook)
 - Also includes a zipped Lambda function file `part_4_log_results.zip`, which logs the simulated query results based on the Part 3 notebook logic

-This is designed for production-friendly automation of the Part 3 pipeline, including CloudWatch logs.

 ---

-## How to Deploy

-1. `cd terraform/`
-2. Run `terraform init`
-3. Run `terraform apply`
-4. Upload a JSON file to `s3://my-bls-data-sync/datausa/`
-5. Lambda gets triggered and logs the analytics steps to CloudWatch

----

-For any questions or suggestions, feel free to raise an issue or reach out!